USEPA/GS_End-of-Life_Plastic_Additives/README.md

 _____________________________________
+Scenario 1 - Mechanical Recycling (Existing Recycling Infrastructure)

+This hypothetical scenario predicts the effects of increasing the mechanical recycling rate on the global warming potentials, chemical additive releases, and energy footprint.109 The maximum technical feasibility of plastic recovery from the collection, sorting, and mechanical can theoretically reach a maximum recovery of 72%, as reported by Brouwer et al.113 Therefore, the recovery rate of the plastics sent for recycling could theoretically be between 0 – 72%.
+Plastic waste exports value was held constant at 4.5% regardless of the increase in recycling efficiency.114 Incineration and landfilling are selected as the secondary method for processing nonrecyclable plastic and were held at a constant ratio of 17.2:82.8.

 Scenario 1 spreadsheet uniquely contains Material Flow Analysis Summary, in addition the LCI.
 In the "Material Flow Analysis Summary" tab, we represented the input, output, releases, exposures, and greenhouse gas emissions based on the amount of materials inputted into a specific stage in the plastics life cycle.

 The "Life Cycle Inventory" tab contributes additional calculations to estimate the releases to land, air, and water.

+_____________________________________
+Scenario 2 - Chemical Recycling

+This hypothetical scenario examines the effects of implementing pyrolysis to treat all plastic materials that were not successfully recycled through the mechanical route on the global warming potentials, additive release into the environment, and energy footprint.
+Mechanical recycling remains as the primary chosen method for recycling municipal plastic waste.
+All untreatable waste and solid residues resulted as a byproduct of mechanical and chemical recycling are sent to incineration and landfilling at constant ratio of 17.2:82.8.
+International plastic waste export remains constant  at 4.5%.

+Pyrolysis was chosen to represent the chemical recycling, with an conversion efficiency range between 60 - 95%.
+The life cycle inventory for pyrolysis process was estimated based on the values reported by Jeswani et al. 2021.
+The mechanical recycling efficiency was held constant at 66.7%.
+The pyrolysis conversion efficiency was held at 95%.

+_____________________________________
+Scenario 3 - Chemical additives are extracted from mechanically recycled plastics

+This hypothetical scenario examines the effects of implementing an extraction technique post-mechanical recycling on global warming potentials, chemical additive releases, and energy footprint.
+Chemical additive extraction is promising when performed as a solid-liquid extraction with dissolution-precipitation.48 Common extraction types may include shake-flask extraction, Soxhlet extraction, ultrasonic extraction, microwave-assisted extraction, supercritical fluid extraction, accelerated solvent extraction, and dissolution-precipitation.48 The success rate of these methods is highly dependent on the additives, plastics, and extraction conditions.